timothyhilton/timothyhilton/README.md

 - 👋 Hi, I’m @timtamsareyummy
-- 👀 I’m interested in ...
-C# + Unity, Java, Python
+- 👀 I’m interested in ... web development
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning ... web development
-- 💞️ I’m looking to collaborate on ...
-Unity
+- 💞️ I’m looking to collaborate on ... anything?
 - 📫 How to reach me ...

 <!---